tonydattolo/tonydattolo/README.md

 In terms of team environment there are a few things I look for.
 I prefer a democratic decision-making environment where we foster buy-in, psychological safety, and data driven decision making.
 I want to make sure everyone on my team feels they have a voice, feels heard, and is comfortable speaking freely.
 I believe this is critical to motivation, creativity, and productivity.
 Things like design sprints, yes-and framework, and a celebration of failed ideas are a few ways to cultivate this environment.

-note to potential employers: i recently deleted a bunch of major repositories because I was moving them and it got rid of my entire commit history for them. oops. i love to code, I pinky promise. if it makes you feel better I can hack the commit history to make it look like whatever you want it to look like

 <div align="center">
 <p></p>